 Today in baseball history:

-- 1907 - The Cubs top the Cardinals, 2 - 0, as C Johnny Kling throws out all four would-be St. Louis base stealers.
+- 1907 - The Cubs top the Cardinals, 2-0, as C Johnny Kling throws out all four would-be St. Louis base stealers.
 Three-Finger Brown wins his 10th straight game.
-(3)
+(2) Box score.

-- 1968 - It’s been a bad week for the Cubs, but they end their scoreless streak at 48 innings, tying a major league mark set in 1906, beating the Reds, 3 - 2, behind Joe Niekro.
-George Culver is the losing pitcher, allowing the Cubs’ first score in the 3rd inning when he gives up a walk with the sacks full.
+- 1968 - It’s been a bad week for the Cubs, but they end their scoreless streak at 48 innings, tying a major league mark set in 1906, beating the Reds, 3-2, behind Joe Niekro.
+George Culver is the losing pitcher, allowing the Cubs’ first score in the third inning when he gives up a walk with the sacks full.
 The five straight shutout losses also tie a league mark.
-The streak started on June 15th, the final eight innings of a loss to Atlanta and continued with the following games: a 1 - 0 loss to Phil Niekro in 11 innings; a 1 - 0 loss to the Cards’ Nellie Briles; a 4 - 0 one-hitter tossed by Steve Carlton and a 1 - 0 loss to Bob Gibson.
+The streak started on June 15th, the final eight innings of a loss to Atlanta and continued with the following games: a 1-0 loss to Phil Niekro in 11 innings; a 1-0 loss to the Cards’ Nellie Briles; a 4-0 one-hitter tossed by Steve Carlton and a 1-0 loss to Bob Gibson.
 During the drought, Fergie Jenkins allows one run in 18 innings but is charged with a loss and a no-decision.
+(2).
+Here’s Al’s article on this topic from its 50th anniversary in 2018.

 - 2008 - In a match-up of two first-place Chicago teams, the Cubs top the Sox in interleague play.
-In a 9-run 4th, the Cubs gets 4 homers - a three-run shot by Aramis Ramirez, one blast by Mike Fontenot and two by Jim Edmonds.
-(3)
+In a nine-run fourth, the Cubs hit four homers — a three-run shot by Aramis Ramirez, one blast by Mike Fontenot and two by Jim Edmonds.
+(2)